nathancfox/single-cell-database/docs/scdb_spec_working.md

 Database management is all in Python 3 and relies on a library of functions written specifically for this project.

 Currently, adding a new entry happens in an interactive Python session.
-It is relatively trivial and takes <10 minutes if the data is available in the following format:
+It is relatively easy and takes ~10 minutes if the data is available in the following format:

 1. Expression matrices as gene x cell numpy arrays.
 2. Cell and gene IDs as numpy arrays.
 3. Author annotated metadata as Pandas dataframes.

-Creating the universal metadata is done manually in Pandas from the author annotated metadata.
+**Note:** Creating the universal metadata is done manually in Pandas from the author annotated metadata.

-There are single functions that accomplish the following tasks:
+To speed up the process, there are single functions that accomplish the following tasks:

 1. Given an expression matrix, cell IDs, and gene IDs, create a new loom file and store the data.
 2. Given a Pandas dataframe, store it as universal or author annotated metadata for a given UUID.